-At this year’s edition, we turn an anthropologically informed lens on questions of generational relationships and cultures to trace how they are increasingly and inevitably enmeshed with questions of sustainability, circularity, environment, and more-than-human policies and design.
+At this year’s edition, we turn an anthropologically informed lens on questions of generational relationships and cultures to trace how they are increasingly and inevitably enmeshed with questions of sustainability, circularity, environment, peace and more-than-human policies and design.
 We want to capture these re/generational entanglements as an inspiration.
-We want to draw on anthropology’s depth and breadth of theoretical, methodological, and ethnographic knowledge about relations, kinship, time, capital, and materialities, and to demonstrate that applying this breadth and depth to various domains has a direct material import and practical impact and benefit for business, think tanks, organizations, and ecosystems – in helping solving their problems and in making the world a better place.
+We want to draw on anthropology’s depth and breadth of theoretical, methodological, and ethnographic knowledge about relations, kinship, time, capital, violence and materialities, and to demonstrate that applying this breadth and depth to various domains has a direct material import and practical impact and benefit for business, think tanks, organizations, charities and ecosystems – in helping solving their problems and in making the world a better place.

-The conference will run on 3 tracks:
+The conference will run on FOUR tracks:

 For example: How do we bring the anthropological sensibility to questions of building products, services, and infrastructures for generations, and for intergenerational justice?
 What are the business cases for that, and how do such business models and cases challenge capitalism to change?
 How does anthropology help bridge generational divides, and through what form, formats, and interventions?
 What changes in cultural assumptions about age, ageing, and longevity are both present already – and must be championed further – for the creation of inclusive and diverse organizations, business, and generation-sensitive products, services, and technologies?